FOSSClubSIT/FOSS-Recruitment-2025/projects/Sinare_Ishan/Readme.md

 ## Tech Stack
 List the tools or languages you used.
-Python, python libraries(parser, )
+Python, python libraries(argparse)

 ---

 ## How to Run
 Explain step by step how to run your project.
 Example:
 1. Open the folder in VS Code.
 2. Run `python main.py`
 3. The program will start in offline mode.
+4. Enter arguments for which cipher you wish to use
+5. Enter argument for encryption/decryption
+6. Follow given steps in the CLI app

 ---